sulu/sulu-docs/book/creating-a-basic-website/setup-a-webspace.rst

 As you probably already have encountered, the root tag for our webspace definition is `webspace`.
 Afterwards you see a name, which is displayed in the administration interface.
 But even more important is the key, which is used internally to generate some files and define some paths.
-Therfore it is really important that the webspace key is unique across all webspaces in a single installation.
+Therefore it is really important that the webspace key is unique across all webspaces in a single installation.